 “The one thing all children have in common is their rights.
 Every child has the right to survive and thrive, to be educated, to be free from violence and abuse, to participate and to be heard.”
 UN Secretary-General Ban Ki-moon

-According to the ILO (International Labour Office) « today, throughout the world, around 215 million children work, many full-time.
+According to the ILO (International Labour Office) « today, throughout the world, over 152 million children work, many full-time.
 They do not go to school and have little or no time to play.
 Many do not receive proper nutrition or care.
 They are denied the chance to be children.
 More than half of them are exposed to the worst forms of child labour such as work in hazardous environments, slavery, or other forms of forced labour, illicit activities including drug trafficking and prostitution, as well as involvement in armed conflict” e.g. as child soldiers.
 And please remember that the ONLY thing that gives healing power to a blessing is feeling it in the heart.
 Words per se have absolutely no power to heal.

 From the bottom of our hearts we bless the millions of children worldwide who are living in conditions often bordering on slavery – if they are not outright slaves.

 We bless them in their courage, grit and determination, that they may be capable of simply imagining a better future, and never give up on these dreams.